 Haydar joined Watsi on July 21st, 2014.
-Five years ago, Haydar became the 666th member to automatically support a new Watsi patient every month.
-Since then, 5,342 more people have become monthly donors!
-Haydar's most recent donation traveled 4,500 miles to support Jayden, an 11-month-old from Kenya, to fund surgery for his cryptorchidism.
+Eight years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Haydar's most recent donation traveled 4,500 miles to support Alex, an 11-year-old boy from Kenya, to treat his clubfoot.

 Haydar has funded healthcare for 104 patients in 13 countries.